Lynette-Pinto/Advanced-File-Transfer-and-Data-Processing-System/README.md

 During the first launch, you'll be asked to:

 1. Enter your organization’s domain name
-2. Confirm it
+2. Confirm it using 'y' for yes or 'n' for no
 3. Provide your first name, last name, and company email
-4. A user account is created with default password: `Welcome@123`
+4. A user account is created with the above details and a default password: `Welcome@123`

 ---